-While many products serve the purpose of DDI, it is true that these tools serve a central purpose at any network infrastructure.
+While many products serve the purpose of DDI, it is true that these tools serve a central purpose in any network infrastructure.
 DDI offerings address the customary lag involved when a business seeks to set up an IP address.
 Something to look for is automation as it has become quite significant today.
 I hope that this guide helps you choose the right tool for your business.
 What is your favorite tool to monitor and manage DNS, DHCP and IP?
-Did we miss anything in this list?
+Did we miss anything on this list?
 Please share your thoughts in the comments below.

 Must Read Articles:

 - Network Mapping Tools: The Best Free And Paid Solutions